 I shook my head and then pretended to fumble through the keys looking for the right one.
 “You know this place,” I asked without turning around.

 “No. The bastard didn’t tell me about a lot of the stuff he owns.”
 Her tone bristled with resentment.

 I ‘found’ the key and opened the lock and started pulling the chain through the fence.
 I could feel her eyes burning into my back.

-When I swung open the gate, she barged past, and kept walking.
-I stepped though, and immediately felt the change in the temperature.
-It was cold, even though the sun was out and I could feel an un-natural chill go through me.
+When I swung open the gate, she barged past and kept walking.
+I stepped through, and immediately felt the change in the temperature.
+It was cold, even though the sun was out and I could feel an unnatural chill go through me.